 Raku in its Eastern form would be a simple technique, closely associated with Zen and tea ceremonies.
-Work was primarily quickly firing in a fuel burning kiln followed by rapid cooling and drenching in water.
-As practiced as it was developed several hundred years ago, it was a simple process and was revered for its simplicity.
+Work was primarily quickly fired in a fuel burning kiln followed by rapid cooling and drenching in water.
+As practiced as it was developed several hundred years ago, it was a simple process and was revered for that simplicity.
 Early raku was appreciated for its natural esthetic. more or less embracing the concept of wabi-sabi.
 In keeping with raku ideology…this is a simplified explanation.
 The technique was favored by Japanese tea masters in the old days…and for some of use the “old days” would be prior to 1980 but for the rest of the World that’s in the 1700s.
 However, this is not the same raku that we use at LickinFlames.

-The object is fired in the kiln to 1860 degrees Fahrenheit and allowed to “soak” for a bit before gradually lowering the temperature.
+The object is fired in the kiln to 1860 degrees Fahrenheit and allowed to “soak” for a bit before lowering the temperature.
 The piece is taken from the kiln at 1700 degrees Fahrenheit using tongs or hooks and placed into the reduction container with the combustibles.
-There are occasional mishaps where eyebrows and arms loose hair.
+There are occasional mishaps where eyebrows and arms lose hair.
 The combustibles catch on fire and after a brief time in the flames the chamber is covered and the object is left to cool.
 The whole post reduction process is used to control the atmosphere (primarily the oxygen) in which the pieces cool and the glazes set.
 The reduction of the available oxygen affects many of the oxides used in the glazes, primarily cobalt, iron and copper.
 The object is removed from the container at something under 375 F degrees.

 The raku firing process usually lasts about 30-45 minutes, but we fire between 8 and 10 batches in a day.
 The process is known for its spontaneity.